shivmgg/CRISP/github/CRISP/README.md

 ### Introduction

-In this repository you will find a pytorch implementation of CRISP with the CRISP-R variant for three models.
+In this repository you will find a pytorch implementation of CRISP for three models.

 ### Getting Started